raphaelquast/EOmaps/docs/contribute.rst

 Once you're done or in case you want/need some feedback, open a `pull request <https://github.com/raphaelquast/EOmaps/pulls>`_ on GitHub!

+.. _pre_commit:

 Pre-commit hooks
 ----------------

 To ensure uniform code formatting, EOmaps uses `pre-commit hooks <https://pre-commit.com/>`_ to automatically check (and fix) code-style issues such as:

-- trailing spaces in `.py` files
+- Trailing spaces in `.py` files
-- compliance to the used `black <https://github.com/psf/black>`_ code formatting standards
+- Compliance to the used `black <https://github.com/psf/black>`_ code formatting standards

+To install ``pre-commit`` in your current environment, use ``mamba install -c conda-forge pre-commit``.

-To initialize pre-commit hooks in your environment, navigate to the directory where you cloned the EOmaps repository and run the following command:
+To initialize pre-commit hooks in your current environment, navigate to the directory where you cloned the EOmaps repository and run the following command:
 (e.g. the parent directory containing the file `.pre-commit-config.yaml`)